iamsammak/cartooncolours/docs/bugs.md

 Changed const to let, since variables will need to be reassigned Created resizeCanvas function that would reassigned canvas, ctx, pokemon...all variables that will need to be rerendered

+defining a variable with const means variable is read only versus defining with let, means variable can be written over

+Although I don't like having to reload the pokemonData each time there is a resize

 ## Keydown event listener
 Event listener will also trigger when typing in input tag/field BUT using